-- (a) a record related to the Minister's personal or party political activities; or - (b) a record the Minister holds in the Minister's capacity as a member of the Legislative Assembly.
+(a) a record related to the Minister's personal or party political activities; or official means the archivist or a member of the staff of the archives.

+(b) a record the Minister holds in the Minister's capacity as a member of the Legislative Assembly.